Arotiana137-51/Arotiana137-51/README.md

 # Hi there! 👋

-I'm Arotiana, a software developer (Java&Ract) from Madagascar (Not the  animation movie, but  right next to Sout Africa).
+I'm Arotiana, a software developer (Java&Ract) from Madagascar (Not the  animation movie, but the country east to Sout Africa, separated by Mozambic Chanel).
 I'm passionate about solving world problems and enjoy working on React.

 ## Skills